 Solar thermal panels directly collect heat from the sun, working on the principle that black surfaces attract heat.
 Somewhat similar to a dark car, where the heat inside the car can far surpass the temperature outside upon significant exposure to sunlight.

-Heat generated in the solar “collector” panel is then transferred to a hot water cylinder.
-There are two types of these solar collector type panels, evacuated tube solar panels and flat plate panels.
+The heat generated in the solar “collector” panel is then transferred to a hot water cylinder.
+There are two types of these solar energy collector-type panels, evacuated tube solar panels, and flat plate panels.
 Evacuated tube solar panels are up to 20% more efficient than flat panels due to less heat loss and greater efficiency at collecting heat from the sun at different times of the day

 Flat plate thermal solar panels start from around €3000 while the more efficient evacuated tube panels can be had for around €2800.